BrienMacca/pdsnd_github/README.md

 The Bikeshare Project

 ### Description
-The Bikeshare project uses python code to take user input prompts to filter bikeshare data and provide several outputs. the code will output the following information for users:
+The Bikeshare project uses python code to take user input prompts to filter bikeshare data and provide several outputs.
+The code will output the following information for users:
 The code output(per requirements):
     #1 Popular times of travel (i.e., occurs most often in the start time)
     most common month